bombifighter/test-assignment/userstories/userstory3.md

 User Story - Forgot password
 =========================

-**Story:** As a customer, I want to be able to reset my password on my account if I forget it.
+**Story:** As a customer, I want to be able to reset my password on my account if I forget it, so that I don't need to create a new account.

 **Background/Business value**: We want to be able to allow customers to reset their password.
 By providing them this feature they won't leave the page, or create new account if they can't log in.